sudorook/bmDCA/INSTALL.md

 ```

 The above command will install the required programs in the `/mingw64/bin`
 directory.
-Unfortunately, this directory is not on the default PATH.
-You will
+Unfortunately, this directory is not on the default PATH in Windows.
-need to add it manually.
+You will need to add it manually.

 Open your `.bashrc` file in a text editor (e.g. `vim ~/.bashrc`).
 Nano and Vim
-were installed in the above command block.
+(two different text editors) were installed in the above command block.

 Once open, add the line (at the end of the file):
 ```